 NADIA J. ARMSTRONG is a visual artist working with digital mediums, film and performance.
 Her expanded video experiences seek to provide insight into how humans might better understand our relationship to the machines we create.
 Her videos pursue the subterranean currents of technological ubiquity, bringing them to the fore through the use of spectacle, experimental metaphor and both physical and virtual performance approaches.

-Armstrong is in the first year of her fully funded interdisciplinary practice-Based PhD scholarship at NCAD & the Science Foundation Ireland’s Research Centre for Future Networks and Communications, CONNECT.
-Her research project is taking shape as an artist-ethnographic, ecosocial, cyborg feminist examination of the varying forms and systems of knowledge that underpin technology research, development and application.
+Armstrong is in the second year of her fully funded interdisciplinary practice-Based PhD scholarship at NCAD & the Science Foundation Ireland’s Research Centre for Future Networks and Communications, CONNECT.
+Her research project is an artist-ethnographic, cyborg feminist examination of the varying forms and systems of knowledge that underpin Quantum communication technology research, development and application.

-Her most recent artwork, RENDER ME TENDER (2023), will be exhibited at upcoming RENDR festival in Belfast from the 29th of February till the 1st of March.
+Her most recent artwork, RENDER ME TENDER (2023), will be exhibited at IMMA outdoors on the RDS Visual Arts Living Canvas next January 2025.

 EDIFICE UNBOUND (2022)